 If the injury is serious or if the playground defect could put others in immediate danger, report the incident to the local police who will be able to take quick measures to close the playground whilst investigations and repairs are completed.
 This offers a further official record of the incident for your case as well as improving the safety for other children like yours.

-How Can We Help You Make a Playground Accident Claim?
+How Can a Solicitor Help You Make a Playground Accident Claim?

-Our team of talented and experienced personal injury solicitors will happily help you initiate and progress your playground injury claim.
-We offer all clients a free initial consultation and this provides the perfect opportunity to understand your case and explain the benefits of our services.
-During this consultation, we will also be able to offer a realistic outcome and give you an idea of how much compensation you could be entitled to, based on the information that you provide.
+The talented and experienced personal injury solicitors that we work with will happily help you initiate and progress your playground injury claim.
+They offer all clients a free initial consultation which provides the perfect opportunity to understand your case and explain the benefits of their services.
+During this consultation, your legal adviser will also be able to offer a realistic outcome and give you an idea of how much compensation you could be entitled to, based on the information that you provide.

-If you have a strong case, we will offer our services on a no win, no fee basis.
+If you have a strong case, the solicitor will offer to take your case on a no win, no fee basis.
 This means that you can rest assured that your claim is being dealt with by dedicated and knowledgeable solicitors, without worrying about expensive legal fees.
-In the unlikely event that we are not successful in winning your case, you won’t pay your solicitor for the work they have done.
-Our no win no fee service therefore removes the financial risk of making a compensation claim.
+In the unlikely event that they are not successful in winning your case, you won’t pay your solicitor for the work they have done.
+The no win no fee service therefore removes the financial risk of making a compensation claim.

-We will assist you in gathering the necessary evidence and documentation in order to make a strong case and successful claim.
-We will work closely with you throughout your claim to ensure that your expectations are managed at all points and that you understand all processes involved.
-We make it our job to remove the stress of claiming and obtain the maximum possible award on your behalf.
+Your solicitor will assist you in gathering the necessary evidence and documentation in order to make a strong case and successful claim.
+They will work closely with you throughout your claim to ensure that your expectations are managed at all points and that you understand all processes involved.
+The solicitor makes it their job to remove the stress of claiming and obtain the maximum possible award on your behalf.

 When Should I Make a Claim?